ellakoa/postcard-poem/content/posts/cauldrons-of-the-bay.md

   A mischievousness comes into play
              that starts as the tide ebbs away leaving traps on the sandy ground
-            “to the bay you could be bound’ whorls of sand grains swirling
+            “to the bay, you could be bound’ whorls of sand grains swirling
              captured as a cauldron churning
   “careful of the charms they cast”